alex-berliner/MeleeQuickMod/README.md

 ### Avoiding Incorrect File Replacement

 TL;DR: `PlFcOj.dat` incorrectly replaces `PlFc.dat` instead of not replacing any file.
-This is intended.

-MQM looks to see if the name of any file on the disc exists **inside** of your mod's name.
-This may lead to incorrect file replacements if, by way of your mod being named incorrectly, it doesn't match to the intended game file, and then does match to a different, unintended game file.

-Example: You include a mislabeled mod named `PlFcOj.dat`.
-Since `Oj` isn't one of Falco's skin colors, MQM performs no file replacement.
+This is intended behavior, so make sure your mod filenames contain the full name of the file it should replace.

+MQM finds files to replace by looking for the full disc filename **inside** the mod filename.
+If your mod files don't contain the full disc filename, MQM may erroneously target similar looking files to replace on the disc instead, resulting in a broken iso.

+Example:

+You include a mod named `PlFcOj.dat`, expecting it to add an orange skin for Falco.
+However the stock Melee iso contains no such file since Falco has no orange skin by default so MQM does not perform the intended file replacement.

 Afterwards, MQM looks for a mod file to replace the disc file `PlFc.dat`, Falco's common texture data.
-Since `PlFc` exists inside `PlFcOj`, MQM incorrectly replaces `PlFcOj.dat` with `PlFc.dat`.
-Falco's common textures file has been incorrectly been replaced with a skin file and so the game will crash when loading him.
+Since the text `PlFc` appears inside `PlFcOj`, MQM incorrectly targets `PlFcOj.dat` to replace `PlFc.dat`.
+Now Falco's common textures file has been incorrectly been replaced with a skin file and so the game will crash when loading him.

 The way to avoid this is to ensure that the **entire text** of the file you wish to replace exists inside the mod filename.

 ### Structured Disc Replacement

-A caveat throwing all your mods in a single folder is that if two files with the same name exist on the disc in different folders MQM won't know which file to replace.
+A caveat surrounding throwing all your mods in a single folder is that if two files with the same name exist on the disc in different folders MQM won't know which file to replace.

-If this happens and you need to target a particular file on the disc, get the exact location of the file on the disc with `.\meleequickmod.exe -i cleanmelee.iso -c`.
+If this happens you can target the file you wish to replace directly by storing it using the disc file's entire folder structure.

+Get the exact location of the file on the disc with `.\meleequickmod.exe -i cleanmelee.iso -c`.
 Then place your file in `mods\disc\my\exact\location\file.dat`.
-Everything goes in the subfolder `disc\`.
+Note that everything goes in the subfolder `disc\` in the `mods` folder.

 Example: Melee has both `files/audio/1padv.ssm` and `files/audio/us/1padv.ssm`.